DavidBettinger/task-chains-android-app/README.md

 There are many more features I plan to add to the app.
 At the moment the most important ones are:

+- Improve the UI of the app
+- Save changes (comments / completed tasks) on the server
+- Add options/setting
+- Add a new comment indicator

+### Technologies

+- Kotlin
+- Gradle
+- Retrofit2
+- RxJava / RxKotlin
+- Android Room
+- Hilt for dependency injection

+### Other information

+I started this project with a simple MVC architecture and then decided to switch to MVVM with Clean

+Architecture.
+At the moment the refactoring is still not completly finished, so I am sure some code will

+be moved around in the future.

+Also, this is my first real android app and my first time using Kotlin and RxJava, so there are certainly

+many things to improve.
+My goal is to make the cleaner, better and add more tests as I work on the poject.